CitizensFoundation/policy-synth/agents/docs/src/agents/baseAgent.md

-# BaseAgent
+# BaseProcessingAgent

-BaseAgent is an abstract class that extends from PolicySynthAgentBase and provides a structure for agents that interact with a Redis database to manage memory state.
+BaseProcessingAgent is an abstract class that extends from PolicySynthAgentBase and provides a structure for agents that interact with a Redis database to manage memory state.
 It includes methods for setting up the agent with job data, initializing memory, processing tasks, and saving memory state back to Redis.

 ## Properties